 Today we walk among the ruins of an ancient kingdom that time forgot.

-The rise and fall of Hampi
+The ruins of Hampi

-Hampi saw many rulers after Harihara (1336–56) and it rose to its zenith during the reign of the Vijayanagara Kings.
-Among the kings of Vijayanagara, Krishnadeva Raya (1509-1529) a man of many abilities and sharp intellect deserves a special mention.
-He successfully ruled the region and took the city to new heights.
+Hampi saw many rulers after Bukka and it rose to its zenith during the reign of the Vijayanagara Kings.
+Among the kings of Vijayanagara, Krishnadeva Raya ( reign 1509-1529), a man of many abilities and sharp intellect, deserves a special mention.
+He successfully ruled the region and took the kingdom to new heights.
 It was during his reign that the city truly flourished and came to symbolize the medieval political culture of south India.

 Ride to Hampi from Toranagallu

-The best way to enjoy Hampi is on foot or on a bicycle, but since we were staying quite far away in Torangullu, we had to take a car.
+The best way to enjoy Hampi is on foot or a bicycle, but since we were staying quite far away in Torangullu, we had to take a rental car.
 I had already gathered most of the information about the area and the route we would take using Google Maps.
-From my understanding of the place, it was going to be a long walk, so we started a little late in the day at 11 a.m. from Hampi Hyatt.
+From my understanding of the place, it was going to be a long walk, so we started a little late in the day at 11 a.m. from Hyatt Place Hampi.

 It was a lazy ride from Toranagallu to Hampi with long stretches of open space and some far-away mountain ranges in the west.

 The first piece of history we encountered was the Queen’s Bath.
 The driver was not accustomed to this place, which resulted in some problems later during the day.
 He was going past the Royal Enclosure on the Kamalapur-Hampi main road when I spotted it and asked him to stop.